MarquisOgre/digiswap-document/core-products/syrup-pool.md

 **Imagine:**

-1. You STAKE your DGP to get SYRUP
+1. You STAKE your DIGIS to get SYRUP
 2. Now you are earning a portion of 25% of each block reward
 3. Now you stake that SYRUP and start earning tokens from brand new BSC projects

-This is galaxy mega brain DGP compounding.
+This is galaxy mega brain DIGIS compounding.

-Your DGP is now pulling in **multiple** income streams.
+Your DIGIS is now pulling in **multiple** income streams.

 Sounds… “sweet”, right? 😏